 Wow.
 Thank you so much, Google!

-Thankfully, our clients already know which ads convert at the time of conversion — without having to send any info to Google — because we track this stuff weekly and list it in our custom Weekly Conversion reports.
+Thankfully, our clients already know which ads convert — without having to send any info to Google — because we track this stuff weekly and list it in our custom Weekly Conversion reports.
+(See also: Matomo Analytics: A Game Changer for HIM)

 What’s our “secret”?
 None.
 Since we use Matomo Analytics, I add tracking parameters to the URLs in Ads.
-The parameters lets us know which ads, and even site links, converted.
+The parameters lets us know which ads and site links converted.

-So, when someone fills out an RFQ form, the client’s sales team gets that info immediately.
+So, when someone fills out an RFQ form that’s on the website, the client’s sales team gets that info immediately.
 A week later, our report shows the name / company name of the lead and where the lead came from.

 I know.
 Scary simple.